 Now you may ask: How does nutrition reduce your risk for breast cancer?

 Most types of breast cancer are estrogen related.
-Fat cells in the body store high levels of estrogen, which increase the threat of breast cancer.
+Fat cells in the body store high levels of A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue., which increase the threat of breast cancer.
 Maintaining a normal body weight is crucial component in decreasing your risk.
 You should aim to keep your saturated fat intake to 20 grams or less per day and avoid trans-fat completely.

 Even if you’re not a nutrition expert there are many services that can help.
 The Nutrition Switch List on the Maurer Foundation website helps people make smarter decisions about the food they choose to eat and provides them with healthy alternatives.
 One of my personal favorites is the Weight Watchers program which helps manage portion control and still allows you to eat some of your favorite foods.
 Another helpful guide is the book, “Eat This Not That”, published by Rodale Publications, the same publishers who bring you “Women’s (and Men’s) Health Magazine”.
 The book is loaded with calorie, fat, sugar, carbohydrate, and sodium counts designed to help you make smarter food choices.